Business Development Bank of Canada: History

 The bank was established by an Act of Parliament as the Industrial Development Bank (IDB) in September 1944.
 IDB was initially an arm of the Bank of Canada, and the Governor of the Bank was also Chief Executive Officer of the IDB.
 During its first years, the bank's main role was to help small "industrial enterprises" convert from military production to peacetime operations after World War II.
 IDB was one of the first and largest development banks in the world.

 The Industrial Development Bank Act was first amended in 1952 to allow the bank to offer financing to companies in the commercial airlines industry.
 By the mid-1950s, one in ten planes in Canada was financed by IDB.
 Later, the Industrial Development Bank Act was amended twice more to allow the bank to lend to companies in almost all industries.

 By 1964, 20 years after its foundation, IDB had 22 branches across Canada, covering main cities such as Halifax, Montreal, Toronto, Winnipeg, Calgary and Vancouver, including operations in relatively rural areas.
 In the mid-1970s, the bank added consulting and training to its financial offerings to help entrepreneurs better manage their businesses.

 In 1975, its name was changed to Federal Business Development Bank (FBDB), and its venture capital operations were started.
 At the time, the bank was known as "a lender of last resort"—supporting businesses in difficulty.

 In 1995, the Business Development Bank of Canada Act was passed, leading to a new name and mission for the bank.
 It mandated BDC to promote entrepreneurship, focusing on the needs of small and medium-sized enterprises (SMEs), to fill gaps in the market and maximize financing alternatives for businesses by offering services that were complementary to those available from other financial institutions.

 BDC is financially self-sustaining.
-Since 1998, it has been profitable and paid a total of more than $746 million in dividends to its sole shareholder, the Government of Canada.
+It paid a total of $1.4 billion in dividends to its sole shareholder, the Government of Canada, from fiscal 2021-2025.
 On June 8, 2022, BDC’s Board of Director authorized the repurchase of $5.0 billion of its common shares.

 Every ten years, the Minister of Industry must conduct a review of the provisions and operations of the BDC Act.
 The last legislative review was completed in December 2014.

 In April 2021, the Bank announced the appointment of Isabelle Hudon as President and Chief Executive Officer as of August of the same year, at the end of the term of current CEO Michael Denham.
 In 2023, current and former staff raised concerns about spending at the bank, including expenditure on consulting services from McKinsey & Company and air transport for a private chauffeur.